pouchdb/pouchdb-server/README.md

      -u, --user           Set Basic Auth username.
 (Both user and pass required for Basic Auth).
      -s, --pass           Set Basic Auth password.
 (Both user and pass required for Basic Auth).

+   Advanced Options:
+     --level-backend      Alternate LevelDOWN backend (e.g. memdown, riakdown, redisdown) Note that you'll need to manually npm install it first.
+     --level-prefix       Prefix to use for all database names, useful for URLs in alternate backends, e.g. riak://localhost:8087/ for riakdown
 ```

 A simple example might be,